mihsamusev/stratego_mpc_example/README.md

   <img width="400" src="docs/plant.png">
 </p>

 Corresponding UPPAAL stratego model is found in `uppaal/model.xml`.
-The task of the MPC control loop iteratively to initialize the model with updated/measured queue lengths `S` and `E`, and calculate optimal control strategy up to horizon.
-For simplicity, measureable disturbances such as vehicle inflow/outflow rates `r` are not inserted back into the model and stay costant.
+The task of the MPC control loop iteratively to re-build the model with updated/measured queue lengths `S` and `E`, and calculate optimal control strategy up to horizon.
+This re-building happends by using `uppaal/model_template.xml` where important variables are commented out with a specific patterns/tags known to the user. `strategoutils.py` then allows to replace those tags with values.
+For simplicity of the example, measureable disturbances such as vehicle inflow/outflow rates `r` are not inserted back into the model and stay costant.

 To run the example use `example.py` script, the only thing you need to customize is the path to UPPAAL Stratego `verifyta` stored in `verifytaPath` variable.